adefowoke/suicides/README.md

   The datasets were gotten from:
   <ul>
     <li> <a href="https://www.healthdata.org/">Gapminder</a>: The data consists of the number of suicides per country per year spanning from the year 1990 to the
-            In 2019, there are 31 columns, and 205 rows from 204 countries, downloaded xlsx format when loaded into Excel the data is in a wide format.
+            In 2019, there are 31 columns, and 205 rows from 204 countries, downloaded in xlsx format when loaded into Excel the data is in a wide format.
     </li>
     <p><img src= "https://user-images.githubusercontent.com/35836370/229313129-88edf0d8-dd0a-44c8-aa57-91d20be2f80f.jpeg"/></p>
     <li> <a href="https://statisticstimes.com/geography/countries-by-continents.php">Countries by Continents</a>: to work with continents, I downloaded data from